Wade7wastaken/MupenLuaDoc/export/doc.md

 # wgui.text

-GDI: Displays text in one line with the current GDI background color and GDI text color
+Draws the text `text` at the specified coordinates.
+Uses the GDI font, the GDI background, and the GDI text color

 ```lua